Mahlet2123/alx-higher_level_programming/0x03-python-data_structures/README.md

 - Complete the source code in order to switch value of a and b

 ## 13. [Linked list palindrome](./13-is_palindrome.c)
-- Technical interview preparation:
+- Technical interview preparation: Write a function in C that checks if a singly linked list is a palindrome.

 ## 14. [CPython #0: Python lists](./100-print_python_list_info.c)
 - CPython is the reference implementation of the Python programming language.
 Written in C, CPython is the default and most widely used implementation of the language.
 Since we now know a bit of C, we can look at what is happening under the hood of Python.
-Let’s have fun with Python and C, and let’s look at what makes Python so easy to use.
+Let’s have fun with Python and C, and let’s look at what makes Python so easy to use
+- Create a C function that prints some basic info about Python lists..